 Look around and see what suits your needs and budget.

-There many good reasons to practice meditation.
+There are many good reasons to practice meditation.
 In trading terms, it can lead to better concentration, calm under pressure and improved overall performance.

 The benefits extend way beyond trading however.
 You will probably find that you are more relaxed in your everyday life and are able to cope with situations that may have overwhelmed you in the past.

-In addition, according to a Harvard study, it has even been shown to ward off disease.
+According to a Harvard study, it has even been shown to ward off disease.

 Now that you know how it can benefit you and how it works, let's take a look at how to meditate properly.

-How To Meditate “Properly”
+How to Meditate “Properly”

 Contrary to what you may read on the internet, there isn't really one way to meditate properly.

 Instead, in my research and personal experience over the past 15 years, I have found that “proper” meditation is the type of meditation that you will actually do on a regular basis and that works for you.